OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level plus successful completion of:

 - Level II includes 15 intra-oral duties.

-- Field placements.
+- Clinical placements.

 - On campus dental clinic provides a practical learning environment.